ariyoamy/LULC_Change_KMeans_RF/README.md

 Key insights:
-* **K-means captures urban spectral subtypes**, separating roads and rooftops, while RF merges them into a single "urban" class, offering finer-grained detail useful for urban planning or densification analysis.
+* **K-means captures urban spectral subtypes**: Unlike the supervised RF model, K-means detected a fourth cluster—interpreted as **industrial or light-roofed buildings** (e.g., schools, depots, warehouses).
+These areas exhibit distinct spectral properties (e.g. lower NIR, higher SWIR) compared to dense residential urban zones.
+While this added detail provides **granular insight into urban heterogeneity**, it comes at the cost of lacking semantic labels, requiring post hoc interpretation via visual inspection or auxiliary datasets like Google Earth.
 * **Water area is highly stable** in both methods, with only **±0.15% change in RF** and **±2.13% in K-means**, indicating consistent performance for hydrological features.
 * **Urban area change diverges sharply** between methods: RF detects a 14.1% increase, while K-means suggests a 7.8% decrease.
 This highlights a trade-off: RF offers label-aligned outputs, but K-means is more sensitive to spectral drift, making it better at revealing ambiguous or transitional land cover, though less stable for categorical comparisons.